albin-joseph/nodejs-micro-service/README.md

             - The entire request only fast as the slowest request
             - Can easily introduce the webs of requests
         - Async: *Services communicate with each other using events*
+            - Service have zero dependencies on other services
+            - Service is extremely fast
+            - Data duplication.
+Paying for extra storage and extra DB
+            - Harder to understand